Weidsn/A_Thesis_on_the_Philosophy_of_Social_Phenomena/README.md

 I introduce key philosophical challenges that my framework, dubbed the MR-N framework, which stands for "motivating reasons" and "norm," is designed to overcome.

 ## Chapter 3 - 5
-The MR-N framework is presented in detail.
+The MR-N framework is presented.

 ## Chapter 6 - 9
 I apply he MR-N framework to a number of interesting social scenarios.
 I also present my arguments in favour of singularism vis-a-vis collectivism.